keebd/keebd-docs/content/build-guides/yampad-v2/_index.en.md

 ![](./silk.jpg?height=700px)

+{{% notice info %}}
-!> The WS2812B LEDs have one corner different to the other three corners, this odd corner faces towards the marked corner on the silkscreen.
+The WS2812B LEDs have one corner different to the other three corners, this odd corner faces towards the marked corner on the silkscreen.
+{{% /notice %}}

 ![](./leds.jpg?height=700px)